Pripriiiii/Host-Properties/README.md

 ### Dataset

 - **DEBASS_allHost**:
-Contains RA&DEC for SN&Host; and host galaxy property measurements of DEBASS sample.
+Contains RA&DEC for SN&Host; and host galaxy property measurements of the DEBASS sample.
 (Currently 321 hosts.
 Note that dDLR is in processing.)

 - **FN_Host_Properties**:
 Contains RA&DEC for SN&Host; and host galaxy property measurements of the Foundation sample.

-- **In_Both**:
-Contains DEBASS SNe Ia that image cut-outs are available in both PS1 and SDSS surveys.

-- **Only_PS1**:
-Contains DEBASS SNe Ia that image cut-outs are available only in the PS1 survey.

-- **FN_PS1_ONLY**:
-Contains FN SNe Ia that image cut-outs are available only in the PS1 survey.

-- **FN_PS1_SDSS**:
-Contains FN SNe Ia that image cut-outs are available in both PS1 and SDSS surveys.

 - **Model Prediction**:
 Contains extracted data of the Childress2014 Mass Distribution Model.